 Our goals and progress

 Under the Energy Efficiency and Conservation Act, EECA is charged with promoting energy efficiency, energy conservation, and renewable energy.
-We invest in initiatives to do so where there is a net national benefit to New Zealand.
-This means that before we start, we must establish that our activities will make New Zealand and New Zealanders better off – at a value that is more than the cost of our investment.
+We invest in initiatives which have a net national benefit to New Zealand and New Zealanders so they represent a value that is more than the cost of our investment.

 - Corporate documents